A work-study training course to become a manager of international projects in traditional industries and agile, innovative industries too!

 A.V.
 SIMULATION – ADONE CONSEIL – AIR FRANCE KLM – ALLERGAN – ALLIANZ IARD – ALTERA CONSEIL – ALTITUDE INFRASTRUCTURE EXPLOITATION – BIOMERIEUX SA – BM INDUSTRY – BNP PARIBAS – BOUYGUES IMMOBILIER – CENTRE NATIONAL INTERPROFESSIONNEL DE L’ECONOMIE LAITIERE – CONTINENTAL AUTOMOTIVE – COYOTE SYSTEM – DENTSU – EXADUO – FAURECIA SIEGES D’AUTOMOBILES – GMF ASSURANCES – HEPPNER SA – INTERDIS – L’ORÉAL – MISTER IBE – MY MONEY BANK – OASYS PARIS – PLASTIC OMNIUM AUTO EXTERIEUR – PLATÔ – SAINT-GOBAIN PAM – SANOFI PASTEUR – SFR GROUPE ALTICE – SNCF – SOCIETE GENERALE – STAGE ENTERTAINMENT FRANCE – SULO – TOTALENERGIES – VWS SUPPORT – WAVESTONE SA – WPD ONSHORE FRANCE …

-3 minutes to apply for the MSc in Project Management – advice from Coline Berthier, Head of Recruitment and Promotion
+Three minutes to apply for the programme – advice from Coline Berthier, Sales & Recruitment Manager

 This programme is also aimed at young graduates wishing to specialise or acquire a dual skill as well as professionals wanting a career change or seeking to enhance their expertise.
 The qualities looked for in potential students are good analytical and critical reasoning and good communication skills.